juvalen/ngjnx/README.md

 ## logproxy: Privoxy proxy for log analysis
 Privoxy server is installed in a machine labeled "logproxy" and listening at port 8118.
 Browsers in the local network (192.168.1.0/24) should set their proxy address to that box and port.

- > log-proxy is used everywhere
+_**log-proxy** tag is used everywhere_

- > logproxy without the dash is used in manifest variables and box name
+_**logproxy** without the dash is used in manifest variables and box name_

-Config file at files/config containing all the proxy configuration will be copied in the node.
+Proxy configuration file at files/config is copied to the node.

 In config file access through the proxy is allowed to IPs in the 192.168.1.0/24.

-It is configured to log debug levels 1, 2, 8 & 128.
+It is configured to log debug levels 1, 2, 8, 512 & 65536 which provides this sample format:

+2019-05-11 22:48:51.024 7fa925648700 Connect: Connected to www.eff.org[151.101.132.201]:443.

 Listen address has to be that of the adaptor, enp0s8 for my computer.